sysco-middleware/sysco-middleware.github.io/_posts/2018-02-27-Workplace-Account-Management-API-with-OSB-12C.md

 ```

-If we want to create a NXSD transfomrations from this sample json then we will get an error since the fields of the json have colons ":"  that are not accepted as names of xml elements.
+If we want to create a NXSD transformation from this sample json then we will get an error since the fields of the json have colons ":"  that are not accepted as names of xml elements.

 ![](/images/2018-02-27-Workplace-Account-Management-API-with-OSB-12C/Image1.jpg)